-Mindfulness Activities Kids the Family will Enjoy
+Mindfulness Activities Kids the Family will Enjoy!

-My family has been participating in virtual mindfulness activities through the Miles for Migraine mindfulness series.
+My family has participated in virtual mindfulness activities through the Miles for Migraine mindfulness series.
 Active mindfulness exercises during the pandemic have allowed us to practice self-care safely from home.
 Although the program is not specifically tailored to kids, my entire family has been able to participate.
 Mindfulness teaches approaches to self-regulating and supporting others in times of need.
 It is a great way to help nurture home culture, provide a shared language and add strategies to support mindful thinking.
 A growth mindset is part of all the events.

 Mindfulness Activities for Kids